open-cloud/open-cloud.github.io.old/1_user.md

   bar, as described in [Getting Started](#getting-started).

 * **Nodes:** Select the *Nodes* tab to create and manage the site's nodes.
-To create a new node, select *Add Node*, fill in...
+To create a new node, select *Add Node*, fill in its FQDN and the *Deployment* it belongs to.

-* **Deployments:** Select the *Deploymements* tab to affiliate the site's nodes with one or more deployments....
+* **Deployments:** Select the *Deploymements* tab to affiliate the site's nodes with one or more deployments.

 ##<a name="admin-deployment">Administering a Deployment</a>